 “Granny Dances to a Holiday Drum” is a multicultural celebration for people of all backgrounds that kindles the wonderment and magic shared across the winter holiday season.
 Each year, Granny highlights new stories from her rich life for her grandchildren, TiSean and Nakia, setting the stage for an artistically fresh production every time.
 Ensemble founder Cleo Parker Robinson performs each year as Shakti, Granny's guardian angel.

 CPRD has played an influential role in Denver’s artistic transformation for 47 years.
 “There’s more than you can imagine here.
 When we started 40 to 50 years ago, Denver wasn’t the cultural mecca it is now.
 Now there’s something going on all the time,” Cleo Parker Robinson says.

 Robinson and her team have developed CPRD into a cross-cultural, contemporary dance institution that provides dance instruction, performances and community programs and convenes artists and audiences of all backgrounds and ages.
 She has brought her craft around the world, serving as a cultural ambassador and leveraging the universal language of dance to honor African American heritage, explore the human condition and offer transformative experiences through physical movement.

 It’s fitting that CPRD is located in Denver’s Five Points district, the neighborhood of Robinson’s youth that was once known as the "Harlem of the West" due to frequent visits by jazz greats including Billie Holiday, Louis Armstrong and Miles Davis.
-Today, the three-level, AME Shorter Church features a 240-seat theatre, three dance studios and an amphitheater.
+Today, the three-level, Shorter Community AME Church features a 240-seat theater, three dance studios and an amphitheater.

 One Spirit, Many Voices

-Don’t miss one of Denver’s favorite holiday traditions and the opportunity to see CRPD’s gifted performers in this beautiful production.
+Don’t miss one of Denver’s favorite holiday traditions and the opportunity to see CPRD’s gifted performers in this beautiful production.